Elaine-904/JavaScriptlittleproject/README.md

 # javascriptlibrary-- digital PIN generator
 ### Info
-The library export a function that returns a batch of 1,000 PIN codes in random order Each PIN code in the batch should be unique
-Each PIN should be:
-1. 4 digits long
-2. same to consecutive digits
-3. incremental three consecutive digits
+The library generate random 4 digits of PIN in unique.
+And it has no same to consecutive digits, also no incremental consecutive digits

 ### Component